GateNLP/gate-teamware/docs/docs/developerguide/README.md

 If the default privacy policy or terms & conditions do not cover your use case, you can easily replace these with your own documents.

-If deploying from source, include HTML files in the project root with the exact names `privacy-policy.html` and/or `terms-and-conditions.html` which will be rendered at the corresponding pages on the running web app.
+If deploying from source, include HTML files in a `custom-policies` directory in the project root with the exact names `custom-policies/privacy-policy.html` and/or `custom-policies/terms-and-conditions.html` which will be rendered at the corresponding pages on the running web app.

 If deploying with docker compose, place files with these names at the same location as the `docker-compose.yml` file before running `./deploy.sh` as above.